Josef Boumedienne: International

 Boumedienne played for Sweden's national team at the European Hockey Tour, and has held Finnish nationality in addition since 2004.

 Personal

 Boumedienne is the son of an Algerian father and a Finnish mother.
-He is married, and has 3 sons.
+He is married and has three sons.
+One son, Sascha, is a top prospect for the 2025 NHL entry draft.
+Sascha was drafted at pick 28 by the Winnipeg Jets.